 Parents are urged to teach their children the proper way to use 9-1-1 in an emergency.
 The information needed by a 9-1-1 call taker goes beyond just the phone number and address.
 When calling from a wireless phone, the street address of your location is not available to the call taker.
 A child must be able to provide the address.
 If a child doesn’t know the address, it is important to teach them to describe any landmarks or descriptions to assist the call taker in directing emergency responders.

 The Will County Emergency Telephone System provides administration of the enhanced 9-1-1 system to the communities in Will County.
-For more information regarding 9-1-1, contact the office at (815) 725-1911.
+9-1-1 Education for children is also available to First Graders in the local school districts through the 9-1-1 Education Program.
+For more information regarding 9-1-1 or supported programs, contact the office at (815) 725-1911.